Transport in Pakistan

 Transport in Pakistan is extensive and varied.
-In recent years, new national highways have been built, with the addition of motorways which have improved trade and logistics within the country.
-Pakistan's rail network is also undergoing expansion in recent years.
-Airports and seaports have been built with the addition of foreign and domestic funding.
-Transportation challenges in Pakistan are escalating due to poor planning, inadequate governance, and corrupt practices.
+In the early 21st century new national highways and motorways were built, which improved trade and logistics within the country.
+Pakistan's rail network was also expanded.
+Airports and seaports have been built with foreign and domestic funding.
+Transportation challenges in Pakistan were escalating in 2011, due to poor planning, inadequate governance, and corrupt practices.

 History

 Lahore Junction Railway Station, c.1895.

 The history of transport in modern-day Pakistan dates back to the Indus Valley civilization.

 The Grand Trunk Road was a major road commissioned by Sher Shah Suri in the 16th century and used during the Suri and Mughal periods.
 Trees were planted, and mosques and temples built along the road.
 Caravanserais were built for travelers to spend the night.

 Railways and Airways were developed during the British Raj.
 The first railways in Pakistan were built from 1885.